Chapelle-sur-Moudon

 Chapelle-sur-Moudon is a former municipality in the district Gros-de-Vaud in the canton of Vaud in Switzerland.
 The municipalities of Chapelle-sur-Moudon, Correvon, Denezy, Martherenges, Neyruz-sur-Moudon, Peyres-Possens, Saint-Cierges, Thierrens and Chanéaz merged on 1 January 2013 into the new municipality of Montanaire.

 History

 Chapelle-sur-Moudon is first mentioned in 1177 as Capellam.
 In 1228 it was mentioned as Capella Vualdana.
 Under Bernese administration, it was known as Chapelle Vaudanne.
-After the creation of the Canton of Vaud (1798) it was known as Chapelle (VD) until 1953.
+After the creation of the Canton of Vaud (1798) it was known as Chapelle until 1953.

 Geography

 Chapelle-sur-Moudon had an area, As of 2009, of 4.6 km2.
 Of this area, 3.77 km2 or 81.4% is used for agricultural purposes, while 0.6 km2 or 13.0% is forested.
 Of the rest of the land, 0.3 km2 or 6.5% is settled (buildings or roads).

 Of the built up area, housing and buildings made up 3.7% and transportation infrastructure made up 1.9%.
 Out of the forested land, all of the forested land area is covered with heavy forests.
 Of the agricultural land, 68.5% is used for growing crops and 12.1% is pastures.

 The municipality was part of the Moudon District until it was dissolved on 31 August 2006, and Chapelle-sur-Moudon became part of the new district of Gros-de-Vaud.

 The former municipality is located on the left side of the Broye valley.
 It consists of the village of Chapelle-sur-Moudon and the hamlet of Combe.